Saturday, April 13, 2019

 *To see when we tasted the best scallops in the world, please use this link:

 That was followed by Lumpfish Roe with Blue Mussel sauce, paired with a Loire Valley Sauvignon Blanc by H. Villemade.
-A delightful warm dish, it avoided a salty taste, and I liked the small purple flowers as springtime garnish.
+A delightful warm dish, it avoided a salty taste, and I liked the small purple flowers as a springtime garnish.

 As an "extra surprise", our waiter presented a pot of Thyme, where a pair of Mushroom Risotto balls were nestled, accompanied by bowls of Mushroom cream broth.
 Both had immense flavor.